What's so special about the SOLARHOME?

 What is 'thermal mass' and how does it help a building be sustainable?

 It's generally believed that all energy efficient buildings should have a good amount of internal thermal mass to help stabilize the inside temperature.
 The theory is that concrete and masonry walls and floors take a relatively long time to heat up or cool down, so if the internal air temperature changes, the high-thermal-mass walls and floors remain the same temperature for many hours.
 But in reality, if the internal air temperature of a building is maintained at a constant level with a well-designed, regulated, ventilation system, internal thermal mass becomes almost irrelevant.
-So it is possible to build a very energy-efficient building with virtually no internal thermal mass.
-Water is a far more effective way of storing heat than even the densest masonry.
-So hot water is the best type of thermal mass, and it can be heated by roof mounted panels (either directly or by PV panels running an electric heat pump), moved around the building to where it’s needed, or used to pre-heat incoming fresh air through the ventilation system.
+So, despite what all the sustainable building experts tell us, it is possible to build a very energy-efficient building with virtually no internal thermal mass.
+Greens Beach SOLARHOME is proof of this.

 How important is glazing in an energy-efficient building?